 Working as a consultant in the sector, it is helpful to gather references from organisations you have worked with on projects or research to secure future employment and to build your CV.
 Ask organisations to provide references that include the project aims, your involvement in the project, how your contributions added value to the overall aims of the project and any comments on your approach or skills brought to the project.

-Natasha Project is working with an inclusive theatre company called Chicken Shed, who have a BTEC level 3 National Extended Diploma in Performing Arts Practice course in partnership with Middlesex University.
+Chickenshed theatre company are offering, among other courses, a BTEC level 3 National Extended Diploma in Performing Arts Practice course in partnership with Middlesex University.
 You do not need any qualifications to be able to start this course.
 Should a student wish to continue on into higher education they have possibilities through the process to be able to go on an do a BA (Hons) Degree.
-Open day on the 16th of March to find out more about the course.
+Applications for 2026 are now open.

 This UK University Scholarship Directory details all universities that provide funding for those with refugee or asylum status.